 With private envoys of the Dalai Lama re-kindling efforts to reach some form of negotiation with communist China, that would accept Chinese domination in exchange for improvements in so-called autonomy for Tibetans, the exiled Tibetan Administration looks set to ignore the heartfelt aspiration of its own people for national liberation.
-2014 promises to be a year of further compromise to Beijing’s demands, the surrender of Tibet’s national identity.
+2018 has shown itself a year of further compromise to Beijing’s demands, the surrender of Tibet’s national identity.
 Such insane capitulation is a universe away from the hopes and determination of Tibetans inside Tibet who,as shown by widespread protests during January and February of this year, continue to resist the injustice and tyranny of illegal Chinese rule.
 Will these envoys recall their inspiring courage and sacrifice or recall the demands made during Tibet’s National Uprising of 2008?
 Should they confuse or ignore that major expression of opposition to China’s occupation, and its central objective, the following cases should serve as a forceful reminder.

 Shooting of Kham-Tibetans in Pro-Independence Demonstration, Aba, Kham-March 20, 2008